 Here's your guide to uncovering 29 -- and counting -- of these gorgeous murals in Athens, Georgia!
 If you're searching for your next Instagram shot or simply just want to see amazing art in the area, make sure to add these destinations to your list.

-Your first spot on the list will be Downtown Athens where you will find eight of the murals!
-Stash your car in one of the parking decks or along the street, and begin exploring.
-Be sure to bring your walking shoes and lookout for other art pieces along the way!
+Your first stop is Downtown Athens, where you'll find plenty of public art, including at least ten murals!
+Stash your car in one of the parking decks or along the street and begin exploring.
+Be sure to bring your walking shoes and be on the lookout for other hidden pieces of art along the way!